 Rules for preferred seating on Air India flights

-- Preferred seating is only open for window, aisle and middle seats in the front and middle zone of the aircraft.
-All seats in the rear section are currently available free of charge on our website on a first-come-first-served basis.
+- Preferred seating is only open for window, aisle, and middle seats in the front and middle zones of the aircraft.
+All seats in the rear section are currently available free of charge on our website on a first-come, first-served basis.

 - Travellers can buy preferred seats up to four hours before departure.

-- Paid seats do not include infant bassinets, which continue to be charge-free, subject to availability.
+- Paid seats do not include infant bassinets, which remain charge-free, subject to availability.